Bounded-Abstention Pairwise Learning to Rank: Experiments

-\paragraph{Q2: respecting coverage} Selection functions should respect the coverage constraint of our problem formulation \Cref{eq:l2rank_abst}. \cref{fig:COVres} (and \cref{fig:COVres_cat,fig:COVres_lgbm} in \cref{Appendix:additionalresults}) reports the actual (empirical) coverage $Cov$ obtained at target coverage $c$.
+These results suggest that \BALToRc{} and \BALToRm{} are the best approaches to perform abstention on pairwise ranking comparisons.

+\paragraph{Q2: coverage constraint is almost always satisfied.} A key requirement for abstention strategies is that selection functions must respect the coverage constraint of our problem formulation (\Cref{eq:l2rank_abst}).
+In \cref{fig:COVres} we report the values for the \texttt{XGBRanker} when using BT, while \cref{fig:COVresTM} depicts the results for the TM model.
+We provide results for other rankers in the Appendix.

 In all cases, $Cov$ is very close to the target coverage $c$.
-For \texttt{MQ2007} and \texttt{Web-30k}, the approach based on both the \BT{} and the \TM{} show an actual coverage distance from $c$ less than $\approx.001$.
+For \texttt{MQ2007}, \texttt{Web-30k} and \texttt{Yahoo}, the actual coverage distance from $c$ is less than $\approx.001$ regardless of the probability model and uncertainty measure considered.
 The average distance is slightly larger for \texttt{OHSUMED}, with the largest difference of $\approx .002$ at $c=.75$ and $c=.70$.
-These results confirm the effectiveness of our approach in satisfying the coverage constraint at test time.